When Having A Quiet Voice Hampers Your Social Success

 A quiet voice may have a physical explanation.
 Many soft-spoken people will also tell you the issue is tied into feelings of shyness, poor self-confidence, and other psychological factors.
 A mix of the two is also common.

 - Sometimes a quiet speaking voice has a physical cause, such as a weakness in the vocal cords or a respiratory condition.
 This is more likely to be the case if you talk quietly at all times, rather than in particular situations.

 - Some people just have naturally low or quiet voices, and haven't yet learned to compensate by developing the ability to talk at a higher volume.
 Similarly, some people just tend to mumble or talk too fast if they're not concentrating on speaking clearly.

 - If you don't talk to people very often, your voice may grow weak from lack of use.

 - Someone may be self-conscious about another aspect of their voice, and speak quietly in order to conceal it.
-For example, someone may want to hide a voice that lisps, shakes when they're nervous, tends to crack, or doesn't suit their age or gender, in their opinion.
+For example, they may want to hide a voice that lisps, shakes when they're nervous, tends to crack, or doesn't suit their age or gender, in their opinion.

 Social or psychological reasons

 - Some quiet talkers don't have confidence in themselves and what they're speaking about, and so lower their voice in order to "hide" or downplay what they're saying.
 They may also mumble, trail off, or rush their speech to try to achieve the same result.

-- Some people report that when they feel nervous in social situations they can't help but speak at a low volume.
+- Some people report that when they feel nervous in social settings they can't help but speak at a low volume.
 They may say it feels like their throat is tight, and they can't get the words out properly.
 Anxiety can also cause people to speak too quickly, or trial off as they lose their nerve halfway through their statement.

 - A person may start talking quietly due to a conscious or unconscious desire to not draw attention to themselves (of course the irony is that speaking softly usually puts you more in the spotlight).